Unsupervised edge map scoring: a statistical complexity approach: Acknowledgments

 \section{Acknowledgments}

-This paper has been partially supported by the Argentinean Grants PICT 2008-00291, and Secyt-UNC.
-JM was partially supported by a UNS grad student travel fellowship.
+This paper has been partially supported by the Argentinean Grants PICT 2008-00291, and SeCyT-UNC.
+JM was partially supported by a SGCyT-UNS grad student travel fellowship.
 JM wants to thanks Famaf-UNC for its hospitality while the preparation of this manuscript.
+JG was supported by a Conicet graduate student fellowship.
+The authors wants to thank Prof. Alejandro Frery for enriching discussions that lead to the definition of the measure.
+All measure related Matlab code was written by the authors and it is available to be downloaded from the Reproducible Research repository of AGF at University of Cordoba.